I sometimes feel like just because I take pictures of my fine natural hair styled to the nines that people think it looks great all of the time.

 There’s many ways to protective style one’s hair and the ultimate goal is to protect your strands.
 For me, protective styling with buns (1,2, 3 or 4) is what I gravitate toward.

-There’s many ways to do a bun and they can be set in a way where you don’t have to do your hair daily.
-I love buns so much that I started a whole new blog about it!
+There are many ways to do a bun and they can be set in a way where you don’t have to do your hair daily.
+During the cooler months, I flat iron my hair and put it in (you guessed it)…buns!

 4- Sealing my Ends with Jamaican Black Castor Oil